Real Patient Question: How to Find a Gynecomastia Revision Specialist

 How to Recognize a Specialist

 Gynecomastia patients aren’t nearly as common as, say, women seeking breast augmentation (usually the number one or two procedure across the nation each year) and folks interested in liposuction, eyelid lifts and other more common cosmetic surgeries.
 Therefore, it does take time for a plastic surgeon to develop expertise with man boobs.
-When we interact with guys online asking searching for a qualified doctor, we suggest he look for board certified plastic surgeons who have been treating gynecomastia patients for 15 years or more.
+When we interact with guys online asking searching for a qualified doctor, we suggest he look for a board-certified plastic surgeon who has been treating gynecomastia patients for 15 years or more.

 When a revision candidate finds an experienced gynecomastia surgeon, we advise asking about how many cases of man boobs they treat each year.
 A great answer is 100 or more.
 That means the doctor has become known as an expert and has developed a following.
 This happens with assistance from sites like RealSelf, gynecomastia.org, bodybuilding forums and other ways word spreads.